Achigas/MyLingual/README.md

 * [Contact](#contact)

 ## General info
-This is a social media application used to connect peopl ewho are learning the smae languages.
-The user will be able to post links to helpful articles, videos, and songs that will help language learners to immerse themselves in a knowledge-filled community.
-When a user logs-in, they see posts by other people learning the same language.
+This is a web based interactive social network used to connect people who are learning the same languages.
+The users can post links to helpful resources, like articles, videos, and songs that will help other language learners immerse themselves in a knowledge-filled community.
+When users log-in, they see posts by other people learning the same language, they can explore posts in additional languages, and meet other language learners.
+MyLingual makes learning a language with others fun and easy!

 ## Deployed Link
 [MyLingual](https://fathomless-reef-91284.herokuapp.com/)